 Patricia V. Smith, BA

-Patricia V. Smith, a Monmouth University graduate, is in her 22 year as President of the all-volunteer run national non-profit Lyme Disease Association (LDA) and is a member of the HHS Tick-borne Disease Working Group in Washington, DC, where she co-chaired the Disease Vectors, Surveillance, & Prevention Subcommittee.
-She is a member of Columbia University’s Lyme & Tick-Borne Diseases Research Center Advisory Committee, member of the Food & Drug Administration’s (FDA) PESP Partnership to promote avoidance of tick exposure, and member of the Tick IPM Working Group with federal and non federal members, from the IPM Institute of North America, to eradicate tick-borne diseases.
-She was appointed in 2016 as a member of the US Army Medical Research and Materiel Command (USAMRMC) Tick-Borne Disease Research Program (TBDRP) as a member of the Congressionally Directed Medical Research Program Programmatic Panel.
+Patricia V. Smith, a Monmouth University graduate, is in her 23rd year as President of the all-volunteer run national non-profit Lyme Disease Association (LDA) and is a 2nd term public member of the HHS Tick-Borne Disease Working Group in Washington, DC, where she co-chairs the “Training & Education, Patient Access to Care” Subcommittee and is a member of the Inventory Subcommittee.
+She is a member of Columbia University’s Lyme & Tick-Borne Diseases Research Center Advisory Committee, member of the Food & Drug Administration’s (FDA) PESP Partnership to promote avoidance of tick exposure.
+She was appointed in 2016 as a member of the US Army Medical Research and Materiel Command (USAMRMC) Tick-Borne Disease Research Program (TBDRP) as a member of the Congressionally Directed Medical Research Program Programmatic Panel where she served 4 years.
 She has twice testified before Congressional committees in Washington on Lyme disease.

 Ms. Smith is also former Chair, (NJ) Governor’s Lyme Disease Advisory Council.
 She was EPA’s PESP 2011 Lyme prevention conference session co-chair with CDC.
 In 2011 she presented a Lyme session to the New Jersey Education Association’s Annual Meeting.
 She is a member & former officer of ILADS, International Lyme & Associated Diseases Society, a professional medical and research organization.
 She was a member of the on-line journal Contagion Infectious Disease Today Chronic Lyme Expert Panel on video.